-A minimum of 84 graduate credit hours beyond the Baccalaureate degree or a minimum of 54 graduate credit hours beyond the MS degree is required for the Ph.D. in Coastal Sciences.
-The Graduate Bulletin should be consulted for the breakdown of specific hours required per course type (Electives, Research, Dissertation, etc.) for a general COA degree and Emphasis Areas.
+A minimum of 84 graduate credit hours beyond the Baccalaureate degree or a minimum of 54 graduate credit hours beyond the M.S. degree is required for the Ph.D. in Coastal Sciences.
+The Graduate Bulletin should be consulted for the breakdown of specific hours required per course type (Electives, Research, Dissertation, etc.) for a COA degree.

-Below is a guideline to credit hour requirements for Ph.D. students that select a general COA degree plan.
-For students that declare an Emphasis Area, there are specific courses required for the Electives and Research Tools.
+Below is a guideline to credit hour requirements for Ph.D. students.
 The Graduate Bulletin should be consulted for specific details related to any COA degree plan.

 Note: COA 791- Research, COA 797- Independent Study, and COA 898- Dissertation do not count toward credit hours of electives or Research Tools for the Ph.D. degree.
 500-level courses do not count towards a Ph.D. degree.